JetBrains/amper/docs/Documentation.md

 There are several types of dependency catalogs that are available in Amper:
 - Dependency catalogs provided by toolchains (such as Kotlin, Compose Multiplatform etc.).
 The toolchain catalog names correspond to the [names of the toolchains in the settings section](#settings).
 E.g. dependencies for the Compose Multiplatform frameworks are accessible using the `$compose` catalog, and its settings using the `compose:` section.
-- In the Gradle-based projects, Amper supports the Gradle version catalog in the default [gradle/libs.versions.toml file](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml).
+- Gradle-based Amper supports Gradle version catalog in the default [gradle/libs.versions.toml file](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml).
 Dependencies from this catalog can be accessed via `$libs.` catalog name according to the [Gradle name mapping rules](https://docs.gradle.org/current/userguide/platforms.html#sub:mapping-aliases-to-accessors).
 - User-defined dependency catalogs (not yet implemented).

 All supported catalogs could be accessed via a `$<catalog-name.key>` reference, for example: